 Organizing a nationwide event like this one wasn’t an easy task, but it reflected the hard work of the team headed by Khalid Chahid, the FOBDEC president, who told us “this forum aims to discuss youth and democracy issues.
 It’s a fruit of a partnership between our organization and the British Council.
 The event gathers young leaders from four corners of the country to talk about their experiences in networking and political participation among others.

-Our hope is to create a strong youth movement to contribute in the democratic development in Zagora and the region.”
+Our hope is to create a strong youth movement to contribute to the democratic development in Zagora and the region.”

 The forum was finished by an award ceremony in which Active Citizens program participants received their certificates and posed for a group photo.